kunal9812/Rock-Paper-Scissors_Python_Project/README.md

 # Rock-Paper-Scissors_Python_Project
-A simple and interactive Rock–Paper–Scissors game built using Python.
+A simple and interactive Rock–Paper–Scissors game built using Python Play against the computer, test your luck, and enjoy an easy-to-use console interface!
-Play against the computer, test your luck, and enjoy an easy-to-use console interface!
+* By Kunal Yadav(1/24/SET/BCS/010) and Pankaj Singh(1/24/SET/BCS/012)
 ## How the Game Works

 - The player chooses **rock**, **paper**, or **scissors**.